- This event has passed.

 FREE, open to public

-This is joint production with the UIndy Black Student Association.
+This is a joint production with the UIndy Black Student Association.

 Randall Horton is the recipient of the Gwendolyn Brooks Poetry Award, the Bea Gonzalez Poetry Award, a National Endowment of the Arts Fellowship in Literature, and most recently the GLCA New Writers Award for Creative Nonfiction.
 He is Senior Editor at Willow Books, a literary publisher dedicated to promoting diverse voices within the publishing industry.
 His works include the poetry collections The Definition of Place, The Lingua France of Ninth Street, and Pitch Dark Anarchy; and a memoir, Hook.
 As Associate Professor of English at the University of New Haven, Mr. Horton is the only person in the United States with seven felony convictions and academic tenure.
 He serves on PEN America’s Prison Writing Program Committee, and is a member of the experimental performance group Heroes Are Gang Leaders.